hampel/envroute/README.md

     :::php
     'packages' => [

-    	'foo' => [
+    	'test' => [
-    		'path' => base_path() . '/packages/foo',
+    		'path' => base_path() . '/packages/test',
     	],

     ],

-In the above example, we have a package named 'foo' (this doesn't have to correspond to the actual package name we are testing - but it does have to correspond to the name of the route prefix).
-We define our route prefix for testing as `/foo` and a corresponding environment file `.foo.env`.
+In the above example, we have a package named 'test' (this doesn't have to correspond to the actual package name we are testing - but it does have to correspond to the name of the route prefix).
+We define our route prefix for testing as `/test` and a corresponding environment file `.env.test`.

-Our configuration tells the autoloader that the foo package is being developed in the folder `/packages/foo` and once we have run `composer update` in this folder to load all package dependencies and create the autoload file, our package is ready for testing.
+Our configuration tells the autoloader that the 'test' package is being developed in the folder `/packages/test` and once we have run `composer update` in this folder to load all package dependencies and create the autoload file, our package is ready for testing.

 ### Service Providers ###

-If your package has service providers which need to be loaded, add them to a `providers` array key in the configuration.
+If your package has Laravel service providers which need to be loaded, add them to a `providers` array key in the configuration.
 For example:

     :::php
     'packages' => [

-    	'foo' => [
+    	'test' => [
-    		'path' => base_path() . '/packages/foo',
+    		'path' => base_path() . '/packages/test',

     		'providers' => [
-    			'FooInc\Foo',
+    			'Test\TestServiceProvider',
     		],
     	],
     ],